-Opportunities in Stevenage, Welwyn Hatfield, East Herts, Watford, and Three Rivers
+Opportunities in Watford, Three Rivers, Stevenage, Welwyn Hatfield, East Herts, Hertsmere and Broxbourne

 £12.04 - £13.74 per hour (£23,178 - £26,437 pa pro-rata)

-18 hours a week (including 4 evenings during term time)
+18 hours a week (including up to 4 evenings during term time)

 Flexible daytime hours and additional hours are often available